andy139/Salesforce-Import/README.md

 ![](./2.png)

-5. Obtained sample report on Salesforce client.
+5. Obtained a sample report on Salesforce client.

 ![](./3.png)